ctram/foster_pals/README.md

 This phase create a search feature for Rescue Organizations to find nearby Fosters for their rescue animals.
 Upon entering a location, the search engine will display a list of Fosters within a certain distance.

-[Details][phase-seven]
+[Details][phase-seven] -->

 ### Bonus Features (TBD)
 - [ ] Use slugs instead of user id numbers in the url
 - [ ] Mini google map of user's location on the user profile page
-- [ ] Integration with Google maps to show locations of search results
+- [x] Integration with Google maps to show locations of search results
 - [ ] Image gallery on profile pages
 - [ ] Ability for users to make posts on their profile pages
 - [ ] Ability for users to posts comments on other users profile pages
 - [ ] Ability for users to send private messages to each other.
 - [ ] Password recovery by email.
-- [ ] Rescuers can generate list of animals in need of a foster home.
+- [x] Rescuers can generate list of animals in need of a foster home.
 - [ ] Fosters can submit a request to foster a specific animal from a specific org

 [phase-one]: ./docs/phases/phase1.md